glwagner/WaveTransmittedTurbulence.jl/SIMULATIONS.md

 # Section 3: turbulence and near-inertial motion forced by growing surface waves

 The LES reported in section 3 are initialized from a spinup simulation.
+We consider turbulence beneath growing surface wave fields and turbulence forced by the equivalent _surface_ stresses for 1 meter and 2 meter amplitude wave fields that rapidly grow over 4 hours.

 ## Spin up